osiell/oerplib/doc/source/tutorials.rst

     for addr in partner.address:
         print(addr.name)

-You can browse objects through an :class:`OSV <oerplib.service.osv.osv.OSV>` class too.
+You can browse objects through an :class:`OSV <oerplib.service.osv.OSV>` class too.
 In fact, both methods are strictly identical, :func:`oerplib.OERP.browse` is simply a shortcut to the other::